 • don’t peel your veggies. simply wash them and scrub lightly with a vegetable brush.

-• using a very large stock pot, put carcass and necks into the pan. add the rest of the ingredients.
+• using a very large stock pot, put feet and backs into the pan. add the rest of the ingredients.

 • cover the entire contents with filtered water.